 (3) If the registration of a licence is renewed under subregulation (1) on an application made within 30 days after the registration expires, the renewal has effect only for the balance of the period mentioned in the certificate of registration that remains after the registration is renewed and does not affect the illegality of anything done after the registration expired and before the renewal took effect.

-[Regulation 44 amended by Gazette 2 May 2000 p.
+[Regulation 44 amended: Gazette 2 May 2000 p.
 2115; 31 Dec 2007 p.
 6513.]

 44A.
 Insurance of licensed electrical contractor, Board may require details of